Skip to main content

 Drug bottle labeled Meloxicam, 5 mg/mL, Expires: 8/2027

-Such materials should be labeled by name, drug concentration, and include the expiration date as soon as they are prepared (see example on the right).
+Such preparations should be labeled with the substance name(s), drug concentration(s), and expiration date as soon as they are prepared (see example).
 An item is considered expired the day after the month or date indicated on the label.
 (Example: Item labeled Aug.
 2027 would be considered expired on Sept.
 1, 2027.)
 Expiration dates must be verified prior to all surgical procedures to ensure appropriate anesthesia and euthanasia.
 Per veterinary practice standards, the use of expired medical materials or substances (e.g., drugs, fluids, sutures, anesthetics, sedatives, analgesics) during any survival surgical procedure is unacceptable.

 Expired materials (e.g., catheters, fluid lines, sutures) may be used in nonsurvival procedures when the animal is anesthetized and euthanized without recovery.
 These terminal procedures must not adversely affect the animal’s well-being or compromise scientific validity.
 Liquids, solutions, or drugs (e.g. analgesics, sedatives, anesthetics, fluids, or euthanasia solutions) CANNOT be used in non-survival surgery.